-The women that this phenomenon usually affects are those with a degree of estrogen dominance, which may have manifested as PMS, bloating, breast tenderness or cysts, lethargy, a tendency to gain weight, headaches/migraines, infertility, polycystic ovaries, insomnia, depression and altered mood – symptoms of excess estrogen in relation to progesterone.
+The women that this phenomenon usually affects are those with a degree of oestrogen dominance, which may have manifested as PMS, bloating, breast tenderness or cysts, lethargy, a tendency to gain weight, headaches/migraines, infertility, polycystic ovaries, insomnia, depression and altered mood – symptoms of excess oestrogen in relation to progesterone.

-However in women with previous ‘estrogen dominance’ the body’s estrogen receptors may have become less responsive (desensitized) to this hormone.
-The receptors are the ‘ears’ of the cells, listening out for and receiving instructions from the various hormones such as estrogen and progesterone.
+However in women with previous ‘oestrogen dominance’ the body’s estrogen receptors may have become less responsive (desensitized) to this hormone.
+The receptors are the ‘ears’ of the cells, listening out for and receiving instructions from the various hormones such as oestrogen and progesterone.
 If the messages are ‘too loud for too long’, the receptors go ‘deaf’ and no longer respond, not unlike husbands when persistently nagged by their wives!
-In this case the message from estrogen is too strong and the receptors ‘down-regulate’ in an attempt to lower the volume and maintain balance.
+In this case the message from oestrogen is too strong and the receptors ‘down-regulate’ in an attempt to lower the volume and maintain balance.

 Regular Users of Bio-Identical Hormones